hansenjn/MultifocalImaging-AnalysisToolbox/Matlab scripts/README.md

 # MATLAB scripts for MultifocalImaging-AnalysisToolbox
 This repository contains matlab scripts for further analysis and visualization of the data produced by the different plugins from the MultifocalImaging-AnalysisToolbox.
 We also provide example data to test and run the script.
-More information on how to run the scripts and downloading example data, scroll down to [Description & Examples](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts#description--examples).
+For more information on how to run the scripts and downloading example data, scroll down to [Description & Examples](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts#description--examples).

 ## Copyright and how to cite
 Copyright (C) 2016-2021: Luis Alvarez (Contact: luis.alvarez(at)caesar.de)